-A baseline cognitive evaluation is important and can serve as the basis for a comprehensive management strategy by identifying the areas of difficulty.
+A baseline cognitive evaluation is important and can serve as the basis for a comprehensive management strategy by identifying cognitive strengths and weaknesses.
 This testing procedure is generally administered by a neuropsychologist or other specialist (speech-language pathologist, occupational therapist, or psychologist) depending on the types of suspected problems as well as regional availability and practice of each discipline.

 A variety of strategies have been designed to help improve cognitive function.
 These range from keeping simple task lists, to planning how you use your time to take on more complex tasks when you are at your best, to more advanced computerized programs designed to improve memory and other cognitive issues.

 The results of a study on cognition were reported at the AAN's annual meeting in 2008.
 This study measured improvements in general memory, working memory, and processing speed in people who participated in a targeted cognitive rehabilitation program, compared to those who did not participate in a program.
 The results suggested a clinically statistical improvement.
 A recent study from Israel suggested that a computer-based cognitive training program (MindFit®) led to an improvement in memory skills in people with MS.

 Other Options to Protect or Improve Cognition in MS